-In the period covered by this statement, we completed over 1800 compliance training sessions across our employee population, in particular for our newly acquired businesses covering our Code of Conduct, Data Privacy and Protection, Competition Law, Preventing Bribery & Corruption and Doing Business In High-Risk Countries, which covered the protection of human rights, including the prevention of slavery.
+In the period covered by this statement, we completed over 1900 compliance training sessions across our employee population, in particular for our newly acquired businesses covering our Code of Conduct, Data Privacy and Protection, Competition Law, Preventing Bribery & Corruption and Doing Business In High-Risk Countries, which covered the protection of human rights, including the prevention of slavery.
 This training is rolled out regularly to all employees.

 We also provide training to relevant employees on supply chain risks, including the risk of slavery and human rights violations in accordance with our procedure requirements.
-Training in our updated procedure has been rolled out in the period.